Corporate Governance

 • Board skills matrix as part of succession planning,

-• Orientation and induction within 2 months of joining for new Board members, and
+• Timely orientation and induction of new Board members, and

 • Annual Board Self-Assessment exercise to gauge the effectiveness of the Board’s performance.
 The assessment results were discussed at the subsequent Board meeting to identify areas of improvement.